open-vianu/vianu-fraudcrawler/README.md

     location=location,
     deepness=deepness,
     context=context,
-    # marketplaces=marketplaces,    # Uncomment this if there are marketplaces
+    # marketplaces=marketplaces,    # Uncomment this for using marketplaces
-    # excluded_urls=excluded_urls   # Uncomment this if there are excluded_urls
+    # excluded_urls=excluded_urls   # Uncomment this for using excluded_urls
 )
 ```
 This creates a file with name pattern `<search_term>_<date>.csv` inside the folder `data/products`.

 ## Contributing
-see CONTRIBUTING.
+see `CONTRIBUTING.md`

 ### Async Setup
+The following image provides a schematic representation of the package's async setup.
 ![Async Setup](docs/assets/images/Fraudcrawler_Async_Setup.svg)